Boxing: Marquess of Queensberry rules (1867)

 The June 1894 Leonard–Cushing bout.
 Each of the six one-minute rounds recorded by the Kinetograph was made available to exhibitors for $22.50.
 Customers who watched the final round saw Leonard score a knockdown.

-In 1867, the Marquess of Queensberry rules were drafted by John Chambers for amateur championships held at Lillie Bridge in London for lightweights, middleweights and heavyweights.
-The rules were published under the patronage of the Marquess of Queensberry, whose name has always been associated with them.
+In 1867, the Marquess of Queensberry rules were drafted by John Graham Chambers for amateur championships held at Lillie Bridge in London for lightweights, middleweights, and heavyweights.
+The rules were published under the patronage of John Sholto Douglas, 9th Marquess of Queensberry, whose name has always been associated with them.

-There were twelve rules in all, and they specified that fights should be "a fair stand-up boxing match" in a 24-foot-square or similar ring.
-Rounds were three minutes with one-minute rest intervals between rounds.
-Each fighter was given a ten-second count if he was knocked down, and wrestling was banned.

-The introduction of gloves of "fair-size" also changed the nature of the bouts.
-An average pair of boxing gloves resembles a bloated pair of mittens and are laced up around the wrists.
+There were twelve rules in all, specifying that fights should be "a fair stand-up boxing match" in a 24-foot-square or similar ring.
+Rounds were 3 minutes, with 1-minute rest intervals between rounds.
+Each fighter was given a 10-second count if knocked down, and wrestling was banned.
+The introduction of boxing gloves of "fair-size" also changed the nature of the bouts.
+An average pair of boxing gloves resembles a bloated pair of mittens and is laced up around the wrists.

 The gloves can be used to block an opponent's blows.
-As a result of their introduction, bouts became longer and more strategic with greater importance attached to defensive maneuvers such as slipping, bobbing, countering and angling.
-Because less defensive emphasis was placed on the use of the forearms and more on the gloves, the classical forearms outwards, torso leaning back stance of the bare knuckle boxer was modified to a more modern stance in which the torso is tilted forward and the hands are held closer to the face.
+As a result of their introduction, bouts became longer and more strategic, with greater importance placed on defensive maneuvers such as slipping, bobbing, countering, and angling.
+Because less emphasis was placed on the forearms and more on the gloves, the classical forearms-outwards, torso-lean-back stance of the bare-knuckle boxer was modified into a more modern stance in which the torso is tilted forward, and the hands are held closer to the face.

-Late 19th and early 20th centuries
+Late 19th century

-Through the late 19th century, the martial art of boxing or prizefighting was primarily a sport of dubious legitimacy.
+Throughout the late 19th century, boxing, or prizefighting, was primarily a sport of dubious legitimacy.
 Outlawed in England and much of the United States, prizefights were often held at gambling venues and broken up by police.
 Brawling and wrestling tactics continued, and riots at prizefights were common occurrences.
-Still, throughout this period, there arose some notable bare knuckle champions who developed fairly sophisticated fighting tactics.
+Still, throughout this period, some notable bare-knuckle champions developed fairly sophisticated fighting tactics.
+The English case of R v.
+Coney in 1882 found that a bare-knuckle fight was an assault occasioning actual bodily harm, despite the consent of the participants.
+This marked the end of widespread public bare-knuckle contests in England.

+In the 1890s, the United States began to eclipse Britain as the center of boxing.
+The first world heavyweight champion under the Queensberry Rules was James J. Corbett, who defeated John L. Sullivan in 1892 at the Pelican Athletic Club in New Orleans, Louisiana.
+The last British heavyweight champion was Robert Fitzsimmons, who lost his title in 1899.